Promise Pegasus3 - not mounting on Modern Mac?

 Please upload a service report.
 Note, you will have to zip the html file or you won't be able to upload it.

-Almost every macOS is causes problems for some users, but Sequoia (15.x) has brought some unusual issues to some few macOS users.
+Almost every macOS update causes problems for some users, but Sequoia (15.x) has brought some unusual issues to some few macOS users.
 That is, for some reason, the Pegasus may only work in some specific thunderbolt port or some few thunderbolt ports, but not all of them.
 Which port any thunderbolt device is plugged into should not matter, but right now it might.
 The suggestion is to try different ports and see if you find a port that it works at.

 Also, not all docks are created equal, if the ports are labeled 40Gbe with no Thunderbolt near the port, it has not been Thunderbolt certified and may or may not work with any specific device.
 If you are connecting through a dock, as many do, try connecting the Pegasus directly to the macbook.
 I have not seen the new M4 macbooks, but I believe they have 3 TB4 ports.